enryold/ghost-mcp/README.md

 This MCP server exposes **read-only** tools for accessing your Ghost CMS content via the Model Context Protocol.
 All operations are read-only, ensuring your content remains safe from accidental modifications.
 Below is a summary of the available tools:

 ### Posts
 - **Browse Posts**: List published posts with optional filters, pagination, ordering, and includes (authors, tags).
+Use `includeMemberContent: true` to access member-reserved posts (requires Admin API key).
 - **Read Post**: Retrieve a specific post by ID or slug, with support for different content formats.
+Use `includeMemberContent: true` to access member-reserved posts (requires Admin API key).

 ### Pages
 - **Browse Pages**: List published pages with optional filters, pagination, and ordering.